 FAQs About Website Maintenance Audit

 Core Web Vitals are Google’s key performance metrics that measure user experience, including loading speed, interactivity, and visual stability.
-Monitoring them during a performance audit helps improve rankings and ensures users enjoy smooth browsing.
+Monitoring them during a performance audit helps improve rankings and ensure users enjoy a smooth browsing experience.

-A content audit should be conducted quarterly to keep existing content updated, relevant, and aligned with business goals.
-This ensures that your website content ranks well and provides users with value.
+A content audit should be conducted quarterly to keep existing content up to date, relevant, and aligned with business goals.
+This ensures your website content ranks well and provides value to users.

 Improving page speed involves compressing images, minimizing code, and using tools like Google PageSpeed Insights.
 Addressing slow-loading pages boosts site performance and reduces bounce rates.

 Mobile responsiveness ensures your site works seamlessly across all mobile devices.
-With mobile-first indexing, search engines primarily evaluate the mobile version of your site, making it critical for strong performance in search engine results.
+With mobile-first indexing, search engines primarily crawl the mobile version of your site, making it critical to achieve strong performance in search results.

 Important metrics include page load times, exit pages, bounce rates, and keyword rankings.
 Tracking these audit findings gives clear insights into how users interact with your site and where optimization efforts are needed.